Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 getting too hot.

 What does the HW\_SENSE (Pin 6 on CPU) do? - Get rid of it

+Does it make sense to wire the UARTs to the PC104?
+If so, do we need two of them on the PC104?
+Shouldn't one go to a separate connector somewhere?
+If so, which one?
+UART1 is a standard UART, UART2 supports "Local Interconnect standard 2.0" which is probably better for an interconnect.
+So UART1 (SCI) should go to the local connector and UART2 (LIN) should go to the PC104, I think.
+More info: the LIN bus requires special hardware, it's not just a serial connection.
+Yes, put a connector on there so the UART1 pins are available, maybe run to the PC104, too.

 # Not going to do